-As the country slowly transitions back into some sense of normalcy, vacation plans, cookouts and beach days are filling up our calendars.
+Vacation plans, cookouts and beach days are filling up our calendars once again.
 But if there’s one activity that should be at the very top of your summer to-do list, it’s getting a COVID-19 vaccine for you and your family.

 “Everyone ages 12 and older must get a COVID-19 vaccine as soon as possible, especially as this new Delta variant spreads,” says Matthew Ferguson, MD, a doctor with Roper St. Francis Physician Partners Primary Care.
 “The vaccine is 90-95% effective in preventing transmission of COVID-19, including its variants.
 It’s also nearly 100% effective in preventing hospitalization and death from COVID-19.”